The Ugly Truth About Love

 But I digress.

-Just stop celebrating this day already.
+Just stop celebrating this "holiday" already.

-If you have a significant other, they should already know that you think they are fucking awesome, because it is something that you tell them and show them, on your terms, not based on a date on a calendar.
+If you have a significant other, they should already know that you think they are f***ing awesome, because it is something that you tell them and show them, on your terms, not based on a date on a calendar.

 That's how it should be.